charlie-vf/the-hobbit-game/README.md

 Before entering the final battle, the User is reminded of their characters weapon and any traits they have acquired along the way.

 ![Post Third Battle](docs/post-third-battle.png)

+### ** Pre Fourth Battle**

+This runs dialogue about the final battle, congratulates the player on making it this far, and allocates them to a Fourth Battle path dependent on which traits (if any) have been acquired so far.

 ### **Fourth Battle**